-Alternative investment funds (AIF)
+Introduction: Alternative investment funds

-Alternative investment funds mean funds established or incorporated in India which is a privately pooled investment vehicle that collects funds from sophisticated investors, whether Indian or foreign for investing it in accordance with a defined investment policy for the benefits of its investors.
+Alternative investment funds mean funds established or incorporated in India which is a privately pooled investment vehicle that collects funds from sophisticated investors, whether Indian or foreign for investing it in accordance with a defined investment policy for the benefit of its investors.

 Alternative investment funds not include funds covered under the SEBI (mutual funds) regulation, 1996, SEBI (collective investment schemes) regulation 1999, or any other regulation of the board to regulate fund management activities.
-Basically alternative investment is assets other than stocks, bonds and cash (commodities).
+Basically, alternative investment is assets other than stocks, bonds, and cash (commodities).

 Why alternative investment funds: